T

 +

-Walking around well-lit tourist areas and main streets in Cairo at night is generally considered safe, especially in areas like Zamalek or around major hotels.
+Walking around well-lit, busy tourist areas in Cairo at night is generally considered safe, especially in areas like Zamalek or around major hotels.
 However, like any large city, it's advisable to be aware of your surroundings, avoid dimly lit or deserted streets, and consider using reputable taxis or ride-sharing services for longer distances.

 Is English widely spoken in Cairo?